 This I know-- punishing the Dem party for Joe Biden's egregiously senile support of Israel's genocide by voting for the Green Party is about as likely to move the needle on the issue as writing in Norman Finkelstein.
 If it makes you feel good, who am I to interfere?
 But if you want your vote to contribute to an end to Israel's atrocity, you might not be thinking it through if you expend your vote on the Green Party.
 If Kamala Harris loses because of it, it's worse than futile.
 It's self-defeating.
 In the meantime, Kamala Harris is not Joe Biden, but until she wins, she is working for him so don't expect her to repudiate his anachronistic support of Israel before she sees him retreating in the rear view mirror.

 In a way thinking about sortition is what clarified this for me.
 Electoral politics are a sham.
 They are not fixable.
 They are designed to keep the elite the elite.
-But the evil genius of those that electoral politics serve is that they implicate those that they allow to vote in their own exploitation by forcing them to chose the marginally lesser of evils (evils being self-selected careerists from our elite institutions) to govern themselves.
+But the evil genius of those that electoral politics serve is that they implicate those that they allow to vote in their own exploitation by forcing them to choose the marginally lesser of evils (evils being self-selected careerists from our elite institutions) to govern themselves.
 The governing will always be within the bounds of what the elite deems acceptable.
 It’s only become more obvious since the end of history, the age of forever wars, the financial meltdown, big tech and pandemics as Congress, the judiciary and the executive behave however they please in spite of clear indications that what they please does not please the electorate.
 (Hence arms and military funding being sent to Israel in spite of their making possible the Gazan genocide, hence no single payer healthcare, hence no free education or debt forgiveness, hence the budget for social spending being strapped because it’s dependent on the strapped class and not at all on the owner class, etc.).
 In other words, electoral politics is what it is.
 We have to make the best of it until we can get rid of it.
 To my mind, more parties is not making the best of it because only 1 of 2 parties will win.

 The ultimate goal is sortition.
 That’s what we really need to work on.
 But in the meantime, we’ll each have different ideas about how best to live with this rigged system because whatever we do will never be enough to get us what we want.
 If like me you think not all outcomes are equal under this extremely bad system you try to shoot for the best or least bad outcome.